minorua/Qgis2threejs/README.md

 Height from the surface and fixed value are selectable in all cases.
 In addition, z coordinate of geometry and field are selectable if available.
 Z coordinate of geometry cannot be used for polygon layer.
 The unit is that of the project CRS.

 * Styles
 Select a object type from available types for each geometry type.
 There are some options to set color, size and so on.
 The unit of size is that of the project CRS.
-Vertical exggeration in DEM tab will apply for height of object (size).
+Vertical exggeration in DEM tab will apply to height of object (size).

 ## Plugin settings